The Ben Johnson Trail

 The TCC and Stapleveldt trails are included here because there's a stretch of old-growth redwoods on the Stapleveldt Trail.
 The TCC Trail is not particularly scenic, while the Stapleveldt Trail descends into a more interesting redwood-filled ravine.
 Initially the trees in the ravine are small and the woods are somewhat dismal-looking, but there's a big improvement when the trail crosses into Muir Woods.

-Return to the parking lot on the Main Trail.
+Return to the parking lot on the Bohemian Grove Trail.